-Just as you can earn a liquor license for your restaurant, you can just as easily have it revoked if you fail to abide by the rules associated with maintaining that license.
-There are a number of mistakes or missteps you can make that could lead to the TABC penalizing you by taking away your liquor license.
+Just as you can earn a liquor license for your restaurant, you can just as easily have your liquor license revoked if you fail to abide by the rules associated with maintaining that license.
+There are a number of mistakes or missteps you can make that could lead to the TABC penalizing you by taking away your liquor license, or issuing your establishment a temporary liquor license suspension.

 Here are just a few examples of some of those mistakes that can lead to the loss of a Texas liquor license in Dallas, TX: